Crypto Adoption Around the World: Iraq

 Source: Unsplash

-Iraq currently lacks specific legislation or regulatory oversight for blockchain and cryptocurrencies.
-However, the Central Bank of Iraq (CBI) issued an official statement concerning the use of cryptocurrency, deeming it as illegal and banned in the country.
+Iraq currently lacks specific legislation or regulatory oversight for private blockchain and cryptocurrencies.
+However, the Central Bank of Iraq (CBI) has issued official statements and circulars that ban financial institutions from engaging with crypto.

 Here are the CBI’s key points concerning cryptocurrency: